daniel-frenkel/Valar-Systems/2209_Blynk/README.md

 # ESP32 Blynk Firmware Example
 This ESP32 Arduino firmware will get you started with programming the VAL-1000 WiFi stepper board.

-## Step 1 - Download and install the Arduino code
+## Step 1 - Download and open the Arduino code
-You may need to install several libraries
+You may need to install several libraries:
 1. TMC Stepper
 2. AccelStepper
 3. Blynk